-Bethany Grace co-op is a meeting of nearly 100 families who share in academic and enrichment classes for homeschooled students ages 4-18.
+Co-op is a meeting of nearly 100 families who share in academic and enrichment classes for homeschooled students grades PreK-12.
 Our families come from a variety of Christian faith backgrounds which reflect the patchwork of denominations in Lancaster and southern Berks Counties as a whole.
 Co-op meets on Tuesday mornings 9am-2pm September through April (with a winter break between mid-November and early February).
 Each fall/spring session is ten weeks in length.
 Parents must remain on-site while their children are participating.
 All co-op parents are required to serve the group for one hour each week fulfilled during an hour your child is in class.

-Co-op meets in the lower-levels of Bethany Grace Fellowship Church located at 400 Reading Road, East Earl, PA.
+The co-op meets at a church near Shady Maple, East Earl, PA.
 The church does not organize or take messages for the co-op.
 Please contact TEACH directly with questions or needs.
 TEACH offers nearly 60 classes and uses approximately 10 classrooms, two kitchens, a gym, several large-instruction classrooms and a spacious Fellowship Hall for study, visiting between families and meals when students or parent-volunteers are not engaged in a classroom.
 Bethany Grace is wheelchair and stroller accessible.

 Registration for our fall session begins in April; registration for our spring session begins in November.
 Families who are current members of TEACH receive early registration for both sports and classes.
 Students may take as many or as few classes as suit their needs- efforts are made to ensure there is at least one selection for each age group during every co-op hour.
 Most classes are offered by parent-volunteers who design and teach each class.
 Since the state of Pennsylvania passed a volunteer law (HB 1276) requiring that all volunteers who work with children have security clearances on file, all TEACH volunteers (all participating members) have Pennsylvania Criminal History and Child Abuse clearances.
 These are updated every 5 years.